 Thankfully, it’s now easier than ever in Windows 10 to adjust what applications are allowed to run on startup.
 Simply head to the settings menu, click on ‘Apps’ followed by the ‘Startup’ tab; this will show you a list of every program or service that has the option of running at startup, a label showing the impact on system resources and performance, and a toggle switch to block or allow it from running on boot.
 Simply flip the switch on any services that you don’t want running all the time, and you should start to see an improvement in performance and boot times.

 Get rid of 'bloatware'

-Similarly to the old programs and utilities mentioned above, these services can clog up processing power and memory, and can eat into valuable storage space.
-You may find that some preinstalled programs - such as the Microsoft Office suite or Dropbox desktop client - are useful additions, but there’s a good chance that at least a couple of them will be surplus to requirements, so it’s worth taking the time to go through a new laptop and identify any preinstalled apps that can be given the boot.
+Similarly to the old programmes and utilities mentioned above, these services can clog up processing power and memory and can eat into valuable storage space.
+You may find that some preinstalled programmes - such as the Microsoft Office suite or Dropbox desktop client - are useful additions, but there’s a good chance that at least a couple of them will be surplus to requirements, so it’s worth taking the time to go through a new laptop and identify any preinstalled apps that can be given the boot.